 About Lake Toya to the Sea of Japan

-This cycling and cultural discovery tour first explores Shikotsu-Toya National Park, the closest National Park to Hokkaido’s capital city Sapporo.
+This cycling and cultural discovery tour explores the Shikotsu-Toya National Park, the closest National Park to Hokkaido’s capital city Sapporo.
 This easily accessible area offers plenty of opportunities for scenic cycling along with some challenging climbs.
 We visit Hokkaido’s must-see destinations of Lake Toya, Mount Usu and Niseko.
-Our journey starts from the Pacific Ocean side of Hokkaido and we traverse the mountainous area of Niseko all the way to the Sea of Japan.
+Starting from the Pacific Ocean side of Hokkaido, we traverse the mountainous area of Niseko all the way to the Sea of Japan.